 2 to ensure that, when considering, nationally or regionally, the spectrum to be used for IMT, due attention is paid to the need for spectrum for earth stations that could be deployed in a ubiquitous manner (i.e. small user earth stations) and for earth stations that could be coordinated (i.e. gateways) in both downlink (37.5-42.5 GHz) and uplink (42.5-43.5 GHz and 50.4-51.4 GHz) directions, taking into account spectrum identified for HDFSS as per No. 5.516B;

-[Option EESS/SRS 26 GHz and 37 GHz]
+[Option EESS/SRS 37 GHz]

-3 to take into account, when authorizing IMT, the possible need for future EESS and SRS earth stations to be deployed in the frequency bands 25.5-27 GHz and 37-38 GHz, wherever appropriate, noting that the number of such earth stations will remain limited and their deployment expected to be outside populated areas,
+3 to take into account, when authorizing IMT, the possible need for future EESS and SRS earth stations to be deployed in the frequency band 37-38 GHz,

 invites ITU-R

-1 to develop harmonized frequency arrangements to facilitate IMT deployment in the frequency bands [24.25-27.5 GHz, 31.8-33.4 GHz, 37-43.5 GHz, 45.5-52.6 GHz, 66-71 GHz, 71-76 GHz and 81-86 GHz] taking into account the results of sharing and compatibility studies;
+1 to develop harmonized frequency arrangements to facilitate IMT deployment in the frequency band 37-43.5 GHz taking into account the results of sharing and compatibility studies;

-[Editor’s Note: the frequency bands should be selected depending on the proposals for specific bands.]

 2 to continue providing guidance to ensure that IMT can meet the telecommunication needs of the developing countries and rural areas in the context of the studies referred to above;

 [Editor’s Note: This may be considered as a general “invites administrations” or be related to certain options – TBD – which option?]